Tavlin/Template-Param/README.md

      > $k == cut string (since the cut string log can contain more then one and this is made only for one cut string!)

      > $l == SaveAppendix (if you want to add something like the data set to the pictures' names)

+  2. ## Running the analysis
+     To run the analysis after you set up everything simply use the command:
+     ```bash
+     $ bash templateanalysis.sh
+     ```

+     Normally the bash script should run the full analaysis, with systematic uncertainty calculation and plotting.
+If you wish to only do some parts, you will need to change a few things in the bash script or comment some lines out.

+     By default the folders in which the plots are saved will be deleted and new ones created, so be carefull!